I'jaz: Scientific I'jaz Literature

+Mustansir Mir argues for a proper approach to Quran with regard to science that allows multiple and multi-level interpretations.
+He writes:From a linguistic standpoint, it is quite possible for a word, phrase or statement to have more than one layer of meaning, such that one layer would make sense to one audience in one age and another layer of meaning would, without negating the first, be meaningful to another audience in a subsequent age.

 Muhammad's illiteracy

-In Islamic theology, Muhammad's illiteracy is a way of emphasizing that he was a transparent medium for divine revelation and a sign of the genuineness of his prophethood since the illiterate prophet could not have composed the eloquent poetry and prose of the Qur'an.
+In Islamic theology, Muhammad's illiteracy is a way of emphasizing that he was a transparent medium for divine revelation and a sign of the genuineness of his prophethood since the illiterate prophet could not have composed the eloquent poetry and prose of the Quran.
 According to Tabatabaei (d.
 1981), a Muslim scholar, the force of this challenge becomes clear when we realize that it is issued for someone whose life should resemble that of Muhammad namely the life of an orphan, uneducated in any formal sense, not being able to read or write and grew up in the unenlightened age of the jahiliyah period (the age of ignorance) before Islam.

 The references to illiteracy are found in verses 7:158, 29:48, and 62:2.
 The verse 25:5 also implies that Muhammad was unable to read and write.
 The Arabic term "ummi" in 7:158 and 62:2 is translated to 'illiterate' and 'unlettered'.
 The medieval exegete Al Tabari (d.
 923 CE) maintained that the term induced two meanings: firstly, the inability to read or write in general and secondly, the inexperience or ignorance of the previous books or scriptures.

 The early sources on the history of Islam provide that Muhammad especially in Medina used scribes to correspond with the tribes.
-Likewise, though infrequently rather than constantly, he had scribes write down, on separate pages not yet in one single book, parts of the Qur'an.
+Likewise, though infrequently rather than constantly, he had scribes write down, on separate pages not yet in one single book, parts of the Quran.
 Collections of prophetic tradition occasionally mention Muhammad having basic knowledge of reading and writing, while others deny it.
 For example, in the book Sahih al-Bukhari, a collection of early sayings, it is mentioned that when Muhammad and the Meccans agreed to conclude a peace treaty, Muhammad made a minor change to his signature or in one occasion he asked for a paper to write a statement.
 On another occasion, the Sira of Ibn Ishaq records that Muhammad wrote a letter with secret instructions to be opened after two days on the expedition to Nakhla in 2 A.H.
 Alan Jones has discussed these incidents and the use of Arabic writing in the earliest Islamic period in some detail.

 Fakhr Al-Razi, the 12th century Islamic theologian, has expressed his idea is his book Tafsir Al Razi: